Walking in Jersey

 Whether you enjoy guided walking holidays giving you an insight into the history of an area, brisk and challenging coast to coast walks or a gentle afternoon amble through a wildflower valley, there are a whole range Jersey walks to delve into.
 For walkers, Jersey offers natural beauty of cliff paths and green lanes, even when you live here you’ll never explore them all

 In a world where tweeting means something entirely different than birdsong, rambling the green lanes and pathways of this beautiful island will undoubtedly connect you to its rich anglo-french heritage and culture and can’t fail to show off the wonderful flora and fauna so abundant on the island.
-Stunning scenery, wide sandy beaches, rugged northern cliffs, harbours, inlets, parks and gardens, nature reserves and numerous areas of Special Scientific Interest (SSI) lie waiting to be discovered
+Stunning scenery, wide sandy beaches, rugged northern cliffs, harbours, inlets, parks and gardens, nature reserves and numerous areas of Special Scientific Interest (SSI) lie waiting to be discovered.

 The Walks